dog-gateway/dog-gateway.github.io/rest-api.md

 |Response Object|**none**|
 |API Version|**v1.0**|

 Represents a command, identified by a *command-name*, to be sent to the device identified by the given *device-id*.

+The *command-name* is the value associated to the `realCommandName` parameter present in the device description (see the [\devices](#devices) resource).

 Commands are idempotent: the same command always results in the same behavior of the selected device.
 If the command brings the device in same state in which the device is, no differences will be appreciable.